TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
 It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.

-At the time of writing, it has three branches:
+The following is based on the current (May, 2023) main branch of enetcache, later versions may be structured differently.

+This main branch:

+*   supports TYPO3 v11 and TYPO3 v12
+*   requires typo3/testing-framework v7 (which supports v11 and v12)

+Older versions of this extension were structured differently, each branch of the extension supported only one TYPO3 version:

 * `1.2` compatible with Core v7, released to TER as 1.x.y